Jerry Hsu: 2017–present: Starts Sci-Fi Fantasy, leaves Chocolate and Emerica

 In the summer of 2017 Jerry started a clothing company, "Sci-Fi Fantasy," selling out multiple limited releases within hours in early 2018.
-According to him it is his primary source of income as he has no sponsors for skateboarding by October 2018 when Hsu stepped away from traditional skateboarding sponsors.
+According to him it is his primary source of income, as he has no sponsors for skateboarding since October 2018, when Hsu stepped away from traditional skateboarding sponsors.

 Jerry left Chocolate Skateboards in September 2017.
 In March 2018 his long term shoe sponsor Emerica ended its business relationship with Hsu.

 Video games

 Hsu is a playable character in the Skate video game franchise—Skate (2007), Skate 2 (2008) and Skate 3 (2010)—developed by the Electronic Arts (EA) and Black Box companies.
 Hsu was selected to film his own introduction for the first installment, and then appeared in the cinematic trailers for all three games.

 Photography

 Hsu's photography career has gradually developed since the commencement of his professional skateboarding career.
 Hsu contributes work to Vice magazine and, in September 2010, he exhibited a body of photographic work at the Steinsland Berliner Gallery in Stockholm, Sweden under the title "Vatican Gold," alongside Ed Templeton, Kevin Long and Jonnie Craig.

 Hsu's photography project "Table For One" was published as a zine of the same name in January 2013.
 Sold by San Jose's Seeing Things Gallery, the zine documents Hsu's obsession with people who eat by themselves and a corresponding Tumblr blog, also of the same name, remains online as of November 2014.
 Grape Magazine described the "Table For One" as Hsu's "ode to being alone."

 The Killing Season, Hsu's first-ever photography book was released as a limited edition product (150 copies) in March 2013 by SPA, a publishing company owned by Hsu's friend.
 The book is based on a Vietnam skateboarding trip, in which a group traveled from the north to the south of the country on mopeds.
 A video of the trip was released on the SkateBoarder magazine website in mid-2012.

 The opening of Hsu's solo photographic exhibition "The Observable Universe" occurred in Los Angeles, California, U.S. on July 2, 2013.
 The exhibition was held at the Family Bookstore and consisted of eleven curated photographs.

 Emerica asked Hsu to curate a photography book for the DVD release of the 2013 video Made.
 Released in September 2013, the 80-page book features Hsu's own photographs, as well as those he obtained from other photographers, including Templeton, Mike Burnett and Brian Gaberman.
 Hsu then released a zine of photographs (limited to 300 copies) taken of the people who photograph him as a professional skateboarder, titled "Our Moment Together," in October 2013 through Deadbeat Club.